Noise-stability and central limit theorems for effective resistance of random electric networks: Preliminaries

 This means $\theta$ satisfies the node law on the network, except at $u$ where a net flow of value $I$ enters the network, and at $v$ where a net flow of value $I$ leaves the network.
 When $\theta$ is a flow from $u$ to $v$, we say that $\theta$ is a unit flow if its intensity is 1.
-We may now define the \emph{effective resistance between two points $u$ and $v$} on the network $(\G,r)$ as the minimal power dissipated by a unit flow between $u$ and $v$:
+Among flows, some are particular important: the \textit{currents}, which satisfy Kirchhoff's cycle law as stated precisely in the following definition.